kathrinmzl/WanderWallet/README.md

 The primary functions used in this application are:

 - Validation functions in `validation.py`
-    - Check validaity of all user inputs.
+    - Check validity of all user inputs.
 See [Error Handling](#error-handling) for more details.
 - `trip_exists()`
     - Check if trip exists already
 - `get_new_trip_info()`